carlo von lynX, youbroketheinternet.org,

 7.2 Update 2018: What's the buzz with Meltdown and Spectre

 In January 2018 we were told about vulnerabilities in the execution prediction mechanisms of all modern microprocessors.
 The main risk is if you install any software you cannot trust — in that case these vulnerabilities introduce yet another way for such software to escape from sandboxing or virtualization safety systems provided by all modern operating systems.
 In fact most OS already have vulnerabilities of this type, whereby this new hardware-based variation only helps making technologists feel more helpless than usual, as this time there is system update that can resolve the problem.
 The attempted solution so far has been to disable these optimizations in the microprocessors which has devastating consequences for performance.
+By using free and open source software we are mostly on the safe side.
+There is an additional risk introduced by Javascript in web browsers.
+These hardware vulnerabilities could theoretically be exploited by evil websites, trying to snatch some private data like passwords or https encryption keys from your computer.[134][135]
+The pragmatic strategy in this case, until the web browser producers find solutions to mitigate these potential attacks, would be to not leave (other) websites open while you work on private communications and data.
+Even better if you install a Javascript execution manager like "NoScript" and selectively only allow execution of potentially malicious Javascript when really necessary.

 Summary: Still, Meltdown and Spectre are mostly theoretical risks -- not an immediate threat like using Windows 10 in the first place.
 Given a trustworthy set of free and open source software, we can keep our laptops in check and do not need to be excessively afraid.